 LTV prediction is a valuable marketing tool to analyze apps with in-app purchases or subscriptions and assess revenues by advertising channel and campaign before you spend money on them.

 Relying on billions of actions, MyTracker models are capable of making up-to-date predictions from the first days of use.
 As your app data accumulates and the models are trained to adapt to a specific audience, predictions become increasingly accurate.

 Integrate MyTracker SDK into your app.
 More instructions on how to do this are available here.

-Go to our Constructor and select the prediction period in the Metrics → LTV Prediction section.
+Go to our Builder and select the prediction period in the Metrics → LTV Prediction section.

 More information about MyTracker’s approximation and linear LTV prediction models can be found here.

 MyTracker does not limit itself to LTV predictions.
 We are now working to improve the tools to deliver more predictive insights.
 You will soon have access to predictions of churn rate (Churn), DAU and MAU.
 These will be most helpful in predicting the customer reaction to new features or changes in the product marketing strategy.